 Acupuncture in the delivery room

-Induction of labor for medical reasons is a common referral in the women's department, including cases where waters have broken but active labor has not yet begun.
-Acupuncture is often recommended to alleviate pain during the early stages of labor and to expedite labor progression during the latent stage.
-Additionally, acupuncture treatments have recently been utilized before manual fetal inversion.
+Induction of labor for medical reasons is a common referral, including cases where waters have broken but active labor has not yet begun.
+Acupuncture is often recommended to alleviate pain during the early stages of labor and to expedite the progress of labor during the latent stage.
+In addition, acupuncture treatments can be administered before manual fetal inversion.

-Within the delivery room, acupuncture treatments are primarily administered when labor is not progressing as expected or for various induction conditions.
-It is also used for non-ideal fetal positions, such as a high head position or occipital position.
-In addition, acupuncture treatments are frequently employed to calm the mother and provide relief from pain, nausea, and other discomforts.
+Within the delivery room, acupuncture is used mainly when labor is not progressing as expected or for various induction conditions.
+It is also used for non-ideal fetal positions, such as a high head position or occipital position, as well as to calm the mother and provide relief from pain, nausea, and other discomforts.

 In the maternity ward, acupuncture is used to address various postpartum issues, including pain, constipation, and anxiety.

-As I inserted the acupuncture needles, I offered words of encouragement to Leah, reminding her of her inner strength and the possibility of the birth occurring suddenly.
-Alongside the acupuncture, I guided her through a short relaxation exercise before leaving the room.
-When I returned fifteen minutes later to check on Leah, I was surprised to find her fast asleep.
-The midwives were amazed by this development, and I assured them that it was a positive sign, believing that it would help Leah progress.
+After inserting the acupuncture needles, I spoke with Leah, encouraging her and reminding her of her inner strength and the possibility that the birth might progress quickly.
+I guided her through a short relaxation exercise, and then left the room.
+When I returned fifteen minutes later to check on her, I was surprised to find her fast asleep.
+The midwives were amazed!
+I assured them that this excellent rest would likely help Leah to progress.

-I continued attending to other acupuncture requests in the delivery room, requesting the midwives to inform me if any issues arose with Leah.
+I continued attending to other acupuncture requests in the delivery room, after requesting that the midwives call me if any issues arose with Leah.
 After about half an hour, I returned to remove the needles and witnessed a scene I never could have imagined.
 Behind the curtain in the maternity ward, Leah lay with a smile on her face, cradling a peaceful baby girl in her arms.

-During my brief absence, the midwives noticed a drop in the baby's heart rate and rushed to assess the situation.
-Leah was asleep, and upon awakening, they performed an internal examination to determine her progress.
+During my brief absence, the midwives had noticed a drop in the baby's heart rate and rushed to assess the situation.
+They woke Leah and told her that they needed to perform an internal examination to determine her progress.
 Astonishingly, the dilation had advanced from 2 to 10 centimeters in just 45 minutes, indicating that the baby was ready to be born.
-Within moments, the baby emerged into the world, crying with vigor.
+Within moments, the baby emerged into the world, crying vigorously.

-I wished Leah the best of luck and a speedy recovery before leaving the room, filled with excitement.
-The effectiveness of acupuncture continues to astound me time and time again.
-Leah's case is just one example among many.
-There are countless beautiful outcomes achieved through acupuncture.
-While I may not always comprehend the exact mechanisms behind these miraculous results when asked why Chinese medicine, my answer is unequivocal: because it works!
+I wished Leah "mazal tov" and a speedy recovery before leaving the room, amazed yet again by the effectiveness of this technique.
+Leah's case is just one example; there are countless beautiful outcomes achieved through acupuncture.
+While I may not always comprehend the exact mechanisms at work, when I am asked why I use Chinese medicine, my answer is unequivocal: because it works!